-Appendix J: Restore to Factory Defaults (applies to all the IP Deskphones)
+Appendix J: Restore to Factory Defaults (applies to 1100-Series, 1200-Series, and 2007 IP Deskphones)

 The UNIStim software release 3.0 for IP Deskphones introduced the ability to restore an IP Deskphone to a "factory default" configuration.
 This can be useful when redeploying an IP Deskphone from one location to another, when starting to use an IP Deskphone with unknown history, or to reset to a known baseline configuration.